CO2 Emissions and Reduction Measures

 We have installed a system that can constantly monitor the energy consumed, such as electric power and gas, in our facilities at the Shiga Works.
 As numerical values are displayed in a graph on personal computers, it is possible to instantly assess the energy consumption status on production lines at a glance.
 Constant monitoring lets us easily see where we need to improve operation and facilities to save energy.

 Sharing transportation resources

 We are now building a partnership with suppliers for parts and materials and set up a pickup and delivery service in order to reduce costs and properly control delivery dates.
 Although suppliers had transported cargo with their own trucks, we are currently making rounds with one truck per region through concentrated management and throughput control, and are striving to consolidate and streamline trips to logistics sites.
 We are contributing to the prevention of global warming by reducing CO2 emissions throughout the entire supply chain as well as reducing each supplier's logistics costs.

 One truck makes the rounds to each supplier and picks up cargo that had previously been delivered by separate trucks.
 This method improves load efficiency and reduces fuel consumption and CO2 emissions.

-We implemented 100% carbon offset of annual CO2 emissions (366 tons - CO2: fiscal year 2016) calculated from electric power consumption, liquefied petroleum gas (LPG), and lightweight oil (biodiesel fuel) used for shuttle buses in the operation of our material handling logistics comprehensive exhibition center, Hini Arata Kan.
+For our material handling demo center, Hini Arata Kan, we implemented a 100% carbon offset of total annual CO2 emissions (386 tons - CO2: fiscal year 2017) calculated from electric power consumption, liquefied petroleum gas (LPG), lightweight oil (biodiesel fuel) used for shuttle buses, and the 1.5 kg of CO2 generated per visitor.

-Carbon offsetting refers to the act of recognizing one's own greenhouse gas emissions, making efforts to reduce the emissions, and of counterbalancing, in whole or in part, the greenhouse gas emissions that cannot be reduced by purchasing credits.
+Carbon offsetting refers to the act of recognizing one's own greenhouse gas emissions, making efforts to reduce the emissions, and of counterbalancing, in whole or in part, the greenhouse gas emissions that cannot be reduced by purchasing credits or through other means.